Data Collection Types Explained: Methods & Key Steps

 Before you can even begin collecting data, you must decide what kind of data you want.
 Do you want to collect the data yourself or use already available data?
 Do you want to ask open-ended questions or administer multiple-choice questions?

 Your decision to go forward with a specific data collection method will impact the reliability and effectiveness of your analysis.
-So, let your objectives and questions guide your decision since each data type has its benefits and drawbacks.
+So, let your objectives and questions guide your decision, since each data type has its benefits and drawbacks.

 Let’s explore the different types of data collection:

 You must be wondering, “What is primary data in research?”
 Simply put, primary data is the first-hand data that you, as the researcher, will collect directly from the source.
-The researcher is the first person who reads, interacts with and analyses the data.
+The researcher is the first person who reads, interacts with, and analyses the data.
 Since the data is gathered directly by the researcher, it is bound to be more accurate, original, and reliable.
 However, the pitfall of this method is that it’s time-consuming and expensive.

 When you can quantify or use numbers and percentages to express your data, it is quantitative data.
 This type of data can be quantified, whether it is the average height of a specific population or preference for different brands.
 After collecting the data, the researcher uses statistical and mathematical tools to analyse the data and draw a conclusion.
 Quantitative data is easier and more economical to collect and easier to measure.
-However, it can miss out on nuances of descriptive data.
+However, it can miss out on the nuances of descriptive data.

 To understand people’s attitudes, behaviour, opinions, and experiences, you need more than one-word answers.
 Data that is descriptive and cannot be quantified is qualitative.
 Interviews, observation, and open-ended questionnaires can help gather qualitative data.
 However, it is less concrete and more expensive and time-consuming to collect than quantitative data.